sidibos/drupal-8-docker/README.md

 Browse `http://localhost:8008`

 ## Database Configuration
-Enter the folowing details for the database
+Enter the following details for the database

 User Name `drupal`